-2014 Executive MIC.
-Comparable to the 2013 Executive MIC, all MIC awards granted to our executive officers, including our Named Executive Officers, in 2014 were granted pursuant to the Executive MIC Plan (the "2013 Executive MIC").
-The structure of the 2014 Executive MIC is consistent with the 2013 Executive MIC.
-MIC bonus amounts are determined based upon the achievement of two categories of performance metrics: (i) funding metrics which again consist of the following core Company financial metrics: operating income, SNET and backlog, and (ii) business unit performance metrics.
+2015 Executive MIC.
+All MIC awards granted to our executive officers, including our Named Executive Officers, in 2015 were granted pursuant to the Executive MIC Plan (the "2015 Executive MIC").
+The structure of the 2015 Executive MIC is consistent with the 2014 Executive MIC.
+MIC bonus amounts are determined based upon the achievement of two categories of performance metrics: (i) funding metrics which consist of the following core Company financial metrics: operating income and SNET and (ii) business unit performance metrics.
 A MIC bonus may be more or less than 100% (up to a maximum of 200%) of its target level depending upon the percentage attainment of the performance metrics in the executive officer's plan.

-2014 LTIP.
-On December 12, 2013, the Committee granted the 2014 LTIP awards to the executive officers, including our Named Executive Officers.
-The form of the 2014 LTIP award is identical to the form of the 2013 LTIP award and therefore, is comprised of a combination of stock options and performance shares.
-The performance shares granted as part of the 2014 LTIP awards are earned, if at all, based upon the achievement, over a three-year period commencing January 1, 2014 and ending December 31, 2016 of performance goals relating to the following: (i) compound annual growth rate over the performance period in the sales for the Company and its subsidiaries as determined by the Company, and (ii) the cumulative operating income over the Performance Period for the Company and its subsidiaries as determined by the Company.
-Under the 2014 LTIP, the Committee granted our Named Executive Officers the following 2014 LTIP awards:
+2015 LTIP.
+On January 26, 2015, the Committee granted the 2015 LTIP awards to the executive officers, including our Named Executive Officers.
+The form of the 2015 LTIP award is comprised of a combination of stock options and performance shares.
+The performance shares granted as part of the 2015 LTIP awards are earned, if at all, based upon the achievement, over a three-year period commencing January 1, 2015 and ending December 31, 2017 of performance goals relating to the following: (i) compound annual growth rate over the performance period in SNET Company, and (ii) the cumulative operating income over the performance period for the Company in each case as determined by the Company.
+Under the 2015 LTIP, the Committee granted our Named Executive Officers the following 2015 LTIP awards: